ecomplus/storefront/docs/customization.md

 respective Vue components, it happens specially with product cards pre-rendered by `/template/pages/@/sections/inc/product-item.ejs`.

-In those cases you should use `data-slot` attribute to preserve your custom code after hydration, for example:
+In such cases, you should try to customize with CSS only or use `data-slot` attribute to edit HTML preserving your custom code after hydration, for example:

 ```html
 <div data-slot="buy-button-content">